BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 **COMPOSITION**

-four Iron Hills Siege Crew, one of which is the Siege Veteran.
+Crewed by four Iron Hills Siege Crew, one of which is a [Siege Veteran].

 **SPECIAL RULES**